damomeen/p4_twamp_reflector/README.md

 p4_twamp_reflector
 =============

-p4_twamp_reflector is the TWAMP reflector implementation in P4 language for bmv2 togather with TWAMP control server implemented in Python (see RFC 5357 Two-Way Active Measurement Protocol). p4_twamp_reflector uses [p4app](https://github.com/p4lang/p4app) for build, run and test using mininet with bmv2 switches.
+p4_twamp_reflector is the TWAMP reflector implementation (see RFC 5357 Two-Way Active Measurement Protocol) in the P4 language for bmv2 software switch.
+It also contains the TWAMP control server implemented in Python. p4_twamp_reflector uses [p4app](https://github.com/p4lang/p4app) containing mininet with bmv2 switches for build, run and test.

 More information about the design of p4_twamp_reflector can be found in an presentation in /docs/ folder.